De-MasCoder/taskmanagement-backend/README.md

 # TaskManagement Backend
 ### [NB: This is work in progress]
+#### Todo :
+- Add Proper exception handling and logging on EmailService and FileUpload
+- Adding resilience and fault tolerance
+- Adding Rate limiting

 A robust API for managing tasks and projects.

 ## Overview